 3. Fishing

-Given all the lakes and rivers flowing through the Poconos, it should come as no surprise it's a popular fishing destination in the tri-state area.
+Given the lakes and rivers flowing through the Poconos, it should come as no surprise that they are a popular fishing destination in the tri-state area.

 Large and smallmouth bass, rainbow trout, and catfish are a few of the species you can catch.
 Whitetail deer and black bears can be seen visiting the lake.

-Fishing at Lake Wallenpaupack is most popular in the summer months; however, there's also the opportunity to try your hand at ice fishing in the winter.
+Fishing at Lake Wallenpaupack is most popular in the summer; however, there's also the opportunity to try ice fishing in the winter.
+Anyone 16 or older who is not fishing at an official pay lake must obtain a Pennsylvania fishing license.

 4. Horseback Riding